Local pairing of Feynman histories in many-body Floquet models: Overview

 With open boundary conditions and $L$ even we replace $U_{L-1,0}$ with the $q^2 \times q^2$ identity matrix.
 With open boundary conditions and odd $L$ we instead have

-where now $q \times q$ identity matrices act on site $x=0$ in $W_1$ and $x=(L-1)$ in $W_2$.
+where now $q \times q$ identity matrices act on site $x=(L-1)$ in $W_1$ and $x=0$ in $W_2$.
 With the exception of Sec.~\ref{sec:moderate} we are concerned with circuits constructed from Haar-random gates, or Haar-RFCs.
 For all numerical investigations we focus on a local Hilbert space dimension $q=2$ (a form of kicked spin-$\frac{1}{2}$ chain).
+To demonstrate that our choice of Haar-random gates is not crucial to the results we obtain, in Appendix~\ref{sec:heisenberg} we compare with behaviour for a kicked Heisenberg model.

 The central quantity considered in this work is the spectral form factor (SFF), which probes correlations in the level density.
 The SFF is defined, for integer $t$, by